 |Winners||Number of Titles|

 The rivalry of North London that involves the Gunners and the Lilywhites is all about the bragging rights and Arsenal had been dominant for close to two decades.
-Now Tottenham have emerged as the better team in North London but only time will tell if it will remain that way.
+Now Tottenham have emerged as the better team in North London as they have finished the 2021-22 season with a fourth place compared to Arsenal's 5th.
+However, only time will tell if it will remain that way.
 Can Spurs stand the test of time or are we in for a Gunner resurgence?

 Dubbed the ‘friendly derby’, the Merseysiders, however, have tried their very best to ensure it is anything but on the pitch.
 Don’t believe me, just look at how many red cards have been produced in this fixture over the years.
 Both teams are rich in history and this is one rivalry that divides the people of Merseyside for life.